oren/oren.github.io/improve-market-fit/README.md

 ## Step 3: When to pivot?

 Spend a few hours on user testing of various feauters.
-Do 4 waves of testing.
-If after a few iteration if the produc-market fit is not improving, write down a few challenges and map them to the correct layer in the Product-Market Fit Pyramid.
+Do 4 waves of testing and improve the product quickly.
+If the produc-market fit is not improving, write down a few challenges and map them to the correct layer in the Product-Market Fit Pyramid.
 If the challege is at a lower layer, it means that you iterating on a higher layer and you should go down.
 Maybe even to the base layer - your user.

 ![pivot](pivot.png)